Insights

 The impact depends on how many objects in the Active Directory domain still lack an explicit encryption type.
 The most common cases are:

-msds-SupportedEncryptionTypesis missing or set to zero, the KDC rejects the ticket. - NAS and storage with RC4 keytabs— network devices (Synology, QNAP and other NAS) using a Kerberos keytab exported with RC4 encryption for domain authentication.
+• NAS and storage with RC4 keytabs — network devices (Synology, QNAP and other NAS) using a Kerberos keytab exported with RC4 encryption for domain authentication.
 Share logins stop working.

 How to check the domain status